DoubleLForce5/Read_it/README.md

 # Read_it

 ## Description
-Read it(working title) is a web application designed for anyone that is interested in keeping track of their present, past, and future reading endeavors.
+Read it is a web application designed for anyone that is interested in keeping track of their present, past, and future reading endeavors.

 ## User story
 - As a Reader.